eVanilla/instabot.rb/README.md

 # instabot.rb

-An instagram bot works without instagram api, only needs your username and password. writted with ruby.
+An instagram bot works without instagram api, only needs your username and password. written on ruby.

 if you like it just... hit the star button to make me happy! (≖ᴗ≖✿)